Information Technology Accessibility Policy 04.001 Process Guidelines

 “High risk” purchases go to Step 2.

-During Phase I, for products that do not reach the “high risk” threshold or do not go through the Purchasing Department, the Web Accessibility Coordinator will notify the department that while their product is not deemed “high risk,” the department will have a responsibility to provide content in an accessible format should a person with a disability make a request.
+For products that do not reach the “high risk” threshold, the Web Accessibility Coordinator will notify the department that while their product is not deemed “high risk.”
+The department will have a responsibility to provide content in an accessible format should a person with a disability make a request.

 Step 2.
 Accessibility Assessment Process